hyphanet/fred/CONTRIBUTING.md

 > treated as the commit title...

 Except for proper nouns, only the first character of the title may be capitalized.
-It may start with the class / module the change applies to, followed by a colon, especially if it helps to explain the change and give it context.
+It may start with the class / module the change applies to followed by a colon if it helps to explain the change and give it context.
 The main part of it is a short imperative description - a command given to the codebase.
 The title is at most 72 characters and does not end with a period.
-The second line must be blank for, among other things, git shortlog to display only the title instead of also including the description.
+The second line is blank.
 If the message contains additional prose description on the third and subsequent lines, it is wrapped to 72 characters.
-Long lines that do not split well, such as URLs, are an exception to this.
+Long lines that do not split well, such as URLs or stack traces, are an exception to this.

 For more discussion see the [git patch submission documentation](https://git.kernel.org/cgit/git/git.git/tree/Documentation/SubmittingPatches#n87).